samuelmurray/tracking-by-detection/README.md

 $ ./detectApp.out [-f <config_file>]
 ```

 **NOTE:** Calling `make <target>` without passing `use_caffe=true` will make the preprocessor remove all code that uses Caffe.
 This is to enable compilation without Caffe installed.
 However, this can lead to problems when `make detect use_caffe=true` is called after `make track`, since the files that use Caffe will not be rebuilt.
-To prevent this, either pass `use_caffe=true` every time you build, or call `force_rebuild=true` to force all `.o` files to be rebuilt.
+To prevent this, either pass `use_caffe=true` every time you compile, or call `force_rebuild=true` to force all `.o` files to be rebuilt.

 ## Integrate in other projects
 * To track objects from pre-existing detections, create an instance of `MCSORT`.
 No code in `detector/` is needed.